 Menopause is a significant life transition that can significantly impact people's health and wellbeing.
-For many women, the symptoms of menopause can also affect their work performance and overall quality of life.
+For many people who experience menopause, the symptoms can also affect their work performance and overall quality of life.

 The impact of menopause symptoms in the workplace has been attracting increasing attention in the media and in research.

-Given women aged 45 years and over are a growing segment of Australia’s workforce, it is important for organisations to better understand the impact of the symptoms of the menopause transition and to support these workers’ lives and their capacity to work.
+Given women aged 45 years and over are a growing segment of Australia’s workforce, it is important for organisations to better understand the menopause transition and how they can best support these workers’ lives and their capacity to work.

 Understanding the impact of menopause at work